epinio/epinio/docs/user/explanations/detailed-push-process.md

 Epinio exposes an API server running inside the kubernetes cluster for all clients including cli to talk to it.
 When you run the `epinio push` command, the first thing the cli is going to do, is to hit the relevant api endpoint for pushing apps.
 (1a) There is a Traefik ingress which sits in front of the Epinio API server which does BasicAuth for all the requests.
 (1b) After successful authentication, it routes the request to the Epinio API server.
 The cli puts your code inside a tarball and sends it to the `upload` endpoint of the Epinio API server which is running inside the Kubernetes cluster.

-## 2. Pushing the Code to gitea
+## 2. Copying the code to S3

-One of the components Epinio installs on your cluster is [Gitea](https://gitea.io/en-us/).
-Gitea is an Open Source code hosting solution.
-Among other things it allows us to create repositories using API calls.
-Those repositories are used to store your application's code.
+One of the components Epinio installs on your cluster is [Minio](https://min.io/) (unless you [configured external S3](../howtos/setup-external-s3.md)).
+Minio is an S3 compatible storage solution.
+Epinio uses it to store the application's source code.
+It will later be used by the staging pipeline.

-So the first thing the Epinio API server does when it receives the upload request (the previous step), is to create a new project on Gitea.
-Then it uses `git` to push your code there.
+So the first thing the Epinio API server does when it receives the upload request (the previous step), is to store the source code tarball on S3.

 ## 3. Staging the App